SilkMC/silk/fabrikmc-persistence/docs/Module.md

 ### Write operations

-YOu can write to a compound using the index operator.
+You can write to a compound using the index operator.

 ```kt
 with(chunk.persistentCompound) {